zaphosting/docs/en/vserver_linux_ssh.md

 ---
 id: vserver_linux_ssh
-title: VPS: Initial access to Linux server with SSH
+title: VPS Initial access to Linux server with SSH
 description: Information on how to access your Linux VPS from ZAP-Hosting with SSH for the first time - ZAP-Hosting.com documentation
 sidebar_label: Initial access (SSH)
 ---